ghc/ghc/docs/users_guide/using.rst

     :category: platform-options

-    (x86 only, added in GHC 7.4.1) Use the BMI2 instruction set to implement some bit operations when using the :ref:`native code generator <native-code-gen>`.
+    (x86 only, added in GHC 7.4.1) Use the BMI2 instruction set to implement some bit operations, whether using the :ref:`native code generator <native-code-gen>` or the :ref:`LLVM backend <llvm-code-gen>`.

     The resulting compiled code will only run on processors that support BMI2 (Intel Haswell and newer, AMD Excavator, Zen and newer).

 .. ghc-flag:: -mfma
     :shortdesc: Use native FMA instructions for fused multiply-add floating-point operations